Synthesizing Proxy Applications for MPI Programs: Conclusion

 \section{Conclusion}

-In this study, we propose Siesta, a novel framework to automatically synthesize proxy-apps for MPI programs.
-Given an MPI program, Siesta traces the program's communication and computation events, represents these events as symbols, extracts program behavior patterns in the trace as compact grammars, and converts the grammars to C language code that mimics the behaviors of the given MPI program.
-We evaluate Siesta on several typical MPI programs, including kernels, mini-apps, and production software for high-performance scientific computing.
-The results show that Siesta can precisely approximate the performance characteristics of MPI programs.
+In this study, we introduce Siesta, a novel framework designed to automatically synthesize proxy-apps for MPI programs.
+Siesta operates by tracing MPI programs to capture communication and computation events, symbolically representing these events, extracting behavioral patterns into a compact form, and translating this form into C code that replicates the original program's behaviors.
+We assessed Siesta's effectiveness on a variety of MPI programs, including kernels, mini-apps, and production-level scientific computing software.
+The results demonstrate that Siesta accurately reflects the performance characteristics of MPI programs.

-Despite the results Siesta achieves, there still exists a large gap between the generated proxy-apps and manually developed proxy-apps from human experts.
-For example, a manually developed proxy-app can accept different input arguments and run with different parallel scales, while Siesta can only reproduce program behaviors from a certain execution path with fixed input and scale.
+Siesta's generated proxy-apps still exhibit limitations compared to those manually developed by experts.
+Specifically, manually developed proxy-apps can adjust to varying input arguments and parallel scales, while Siesta's outputs are constrained to specific execution paths and fixed configurations.
+Synthetic proxy apps are more suitable for frequently updated or customized (not covered by common benchmarks) workloads, providing useful supplements to manually developed proxy apps.
 The functionality of synthetic proxy-apps needs to be further enhanced in future work.